How Does Always-On Broadband Internet Work?

 100% always-on Internet makes use of a concept known as “business continuity failover”.
 This is simply defined as the utilization of a system which automatically transfer control to a duplicate system when the first stops working.

-Combined, these two services operate concurrently, switching from standard fibre to fibre air in the case of interruption, a process that takes as little as 60 seconds.
+Combined, these two services operate concurrently, switching from standard fibre to wireless lite or pro in the case of interruption, a process that takes as little as 60 seconds.
 This offers almost uninterruptible levels of Internet connectivity, and reliability that even the most demanding clients have found greatly exceeded their expectations.